 More Brands Will Test and Launch New Foods/Menus Across Digital Ordering Apps

 Many foodservice industry trends that are being seen in 2021 are carried over from trends already started in 2020, but may have taken a backseat to mentions in industry publications.
 Many remember the launch of plant-based foods, like hamburgers, that made it into many commercials of large quick-service restaurant brands.
 And now brands are looking to reinvent their menus.
 Burger King is in the midst of an entirely new branding strategy.
 There is a stronger focus on mobile ordering and delivery options.
 Both trends have robust customer support, and there is no indication of things reverting in the years ahead.
 Drive-thru will grow as curbside expands, and both are more sustainable.
-Mobile ordering apps have proven to be customer supported across the board.
+Mobile ordering apps have proven to be customer-supported across the board.
 Ghost kitchens and virtual kitchens, or so-called “dark kitchens,” will play a role in allowing brands to test new concepts, introduce menu items and assess their menus going forward.
 Plus, the ghost environments lower overhead expenses and create more efficient kitchens too.
 In some cases, ghost kitchens may even be devoted to servicing orders deriving from third-party marketplaces.
-It is all about variety and diversifying service to reach customers through their preferred ordering channels.
+It is all about variety and diversifying services to reach customers through their preferred digital food ordering channels.

 Sanitation and Safety Protocols will be Top of Mind

 While sanitation has always been key to fighting the spread of pathogens throughout the foodservice industry, it will by no means fade in the years to come.
 The use of sanitation practices, such as hand washing and sanitation stations, is only expected to grow.